prodmodfour/avengers_campaign_player_wiki/backgrounds/child_of_an_elemental/element_bending.md

 nav_order: 2
 ---

-# How does bending work?
+# Elemental Bending

+## How Bending Works

-You get a number of "bending" points based on your character level.
-These points can be used to cast spells from the Wizard, Sorcerer and Ranger spell lists.
+As a Child of an Elemental, you gain a number of **Bending Points** determined by your character level.
+These points allow you to shape and manipulate your chosen element to perform extraordinary feats — represented mechanically as spells.

+You may spend Bending Points to cast spells from the **Wizard**, **Sorcerer**, or **Ranger** spell lists.
-Each spell costs bending points equal to the level of the spell you cast.
-The max level of spell that you can cast is determined by your character level.
+Each spell costs a number of Bending Points equal to the spell’s level.

+The **maximum spell level** you can cast also depends on your character level (see the table below).

-You can cast spells that would be possible to achieve by bending the element that you chose.
-For example, a child of a fire elemental could use 3 bending points to cast Fireball.
+You can only cast spells that could reasonably be accomplished through control of your chosen element.
+For example, a **Child of a Fire Elemental** could spend 3 Bending Points to cast *Fireball*.

+---

 ## Creative Bending
-You can be creative when considering "What is possible by bending your chosen element".
-At the DM's discretion, you can even modify the spell to make it fit better.

-For example, a water bender could cast Hold Person by bending the water within the targets blood.
-In this case, we'd modify the spell to use a CON Save instead of a WIS Save.
+You are encouraged to think creatively about how your elemental powers manifest.
+At your DM’s discretion, you may modify existing spells to better suit your element.

+For instance, a **Water Bender** might emulate *Hold Person* by manipulating the water within a target’s body — in which case, the DM might change the saving throw from **Wisdom** to **Constitution**.

+---

-# Bending Points and Max Spell Level Table
+## Bending Points and Maximum Spell Level

 | Level | Bending Points | Max Spell Level |
 |:------|:----------------|:----------------|